BDC Hamburger Icon

 What information should be sought during employment verifications?

-• Dates/length of employment
+• Dates or length of employment

 • Job titles and time spent at each position within the company

-• Overall job performance
+• Overall employee performance

 • Reason for termination or separation